spacefall/misobox/README.md

 - Sometimes stdout and stderr are misalligned, this happens when a command is printing a lot of data quickly because of how node buffers stdout and stderr.
   Unfortunally, I haven't found a way to fix this yet, but I'm open to suggestions.

+- Some commands won't output color by default, for example ls (even if colored in your terminal), won't output color when run with misobox.
+  In this case it's because ls is actually an alias for `ls --color=auto`, which misobox doesn't use.
+  Other commands like gcc use their own method to detect if they're being run in a terminal and output color accordingly, which I still haven't figured out, so they won't output color either.